wludh/womenandtech/coding101/coding101.md

 `print(greeting)`

 Notice that we didn't need quotation marks around `greeting`.
 That's because `greeting` is a variable, and can be called without using quotation marks.
 In our earlier `print` statement, we were printing a *string*, which requires quotation marks.
-As we noted earlier, a set of characters other than numbers is called a *string*.
+As we noted earlier, a set of characters other than numbers is called a string.
 Strings need to be surrounded by quotation marks, and can contain any type of character, including letters, numbers, spaces, and special characters.

 ```
 numone = "one"